-In this case we acted for the purchaser of a commercial property valued in the region of $2.2m.
-The real estate agent made representations including the amount of outgoings, that were substantially untrue.
+In this case, we acted for the purchaser of a commercial property valued in the region of $2.2m.
+The real estate agent made representations including the number of outgoings, that were substantially untrue.
 This is not the sort of matter usually taken on by criminal-lawyer-perth but it is was evident from the facts that there was, in addition to the untrue representations, criminal fraud.
 The client had been to the WA Police (WAPOL) Major Fraud Squad but had been turned away due to a lack of evidence.

 Our Role – Preparing a Brief of Evidence

 We examined a large volume of transactions associated with the formation of the contract including voluminous emails, letters, brochures and related marketing materials sent by the real estate agent to the client.
 What we discovered was that there was a prima-facie case of fraud.
 We then prepared a brief-of-evidence for WAPOL to consider.
 Needless to say that during the investigations it soon became known to the real estate agent what we had found and within days monies were refunded along with costs, much to the satisfaction of our client.
 In this particular case we did not follow up with WAPOL as to whether their investigations resulted in charges.